Is Your Travel Insurance Just 'Okay'? What They DON'T Cover

 </p>

-And if it's a short visit to see family, a business trip of a few days, or a last-minute getaway, speed of issuance also counts.
-When someone is in the final stage of purchase, they don't want endless forms or calls to complete the process.
+And if it's a short visit to see family, a business trip of a few days, or a last-minute getaway, the speed of issuance also counts.
+When someone is in the final stage of purchasing, they don't want endless forms or calls to complete the process.
 They want a clear decision and a valid document as soon as possible.

-Therefore, when purchasing, it's worth valuing three things: clarity of coverage, real assistance capacity, and speed of issuance.
+Therefore, when contracting, it's worth valuing three things: clarity of coverage, real assistance capacity, and speed of issuance.
 If, in addition, the process is simple and the support responds in your language, the insurance stops being a formality and becomes a useful tool when it truly matters.

 🛡️ Ready to travel protected?